ZovoTools

 Once the page has loaded in your browser, the countdown timer works entirely offline.
 All calculations happen in JavaScript on your device.
 You do not need an internet connection for the timer to keep running, update the display, or save your data.
 The only thing that requires a connection is initially loading the page.

 The share link encodes the event name, target date, and timer mode into the URL as query parameters.
-When someone opens the link, the tool reads those parameters and automatically creates the countdown in their browser.
+When someone opens the link, the tool reads those parameters and dynamically creates the countdown in their browser.
 Each person gets their own independent copy of the countdown.
 No server or account is involved in the sharing process.

-Last verified working: March 19, 2026 by Michael Lip
+March 19, 2026 by Michael Lip

 Update History